 Saath is an online CoFlow scheduler that overcomes the above drawbacks by explicitly exploiting the spatial dimension of CoFlows.
 Our evaluation using an Azure testbed and simulations of production cluster traces show that compared to Aalo, Saath reduces the CCT on average by 1.78x (P90 = 4.50x), which reduces the job completion time on average by 1.46x (P90 = 1.86x).

-I worked with a team called NetArch, that works on optimizing and scaling Google’s public network’s infrastructure.
+I worked with a team called NetArch, that works on optimizing and scaling Google’s public network’s infrastructure, my work was focused on prioritizing errors in Internet traffic in the order they should be tackled.
 During the internship, along with many advanced Google technologies,

 Guide: Dr. Raoul Velazco, Professor, TIMA Laboratory